Command-Line Arguments

 $ /opt/drweb.com/bin/drweb-netcheck --help

-This command outputs short help information on Dr.Web Network Checker.
+This command outputs short help information about the Dr.Web Network Checker component.

 Startup Notes

-To scan an arbitrary file or directory using Dr.Web Network Checker you can use netscan command of Dr.Web Ctl tool:
+To scan an arbitrary file or directory with Dr.Web Network Checker, use the netscan command of the Dr.Web Ctl tool:

 $ drweb-ctl netscan <path to file or directory>

-To get documentation about this component of the product from the command line, use the following command: man 1 drweb-netcheck.
+To get documentation for this component from the command line, run the man 1 drweb-netcheck command.